gboivin/frontend-challenge-number26/README.md

 # Number 26 frontend challenge

-You can view the live project here: http://gboivin.github.io/frontend-challenge-number26
+You can view the live project here: http://gboivin.github.io/frontend-challenge-number26, or simply run a web server (python -m SimpleHTTPServer then http://localhost:8000)

 ## Goal/Idea